KHONSAY: POEM OF MANY TONGUES

 —Peter Cook (American Sign Language, U.S.)

-Deaf Poet Peter Cook is an internationally acclaimed performing artist, whose works incorporate American Sign Language (ASL), pantomime, storytelling, acting, and movement.
+ASL Poet Peter Cook is an internationally acclaimed performing artist, whose works incorporate American Sign Language (ASL), pantomime, storytelling, acting, and movement.
 He is co‐founder of the ASL poetry troupe Flying Words, which is credited with having influenced the history of ASL poetry, with hearing coauthor Kenny Lerner, who collaborated on the line above.
 ASL is one of 137 deaf sign languages listed by the Ethnologue.
-Estimates vary significantly, but it is possible that ASL is by used by around 500,000 to up to 2 million people in the U.S, including children of deaf adults (CODAs).
+Estimates vary significantly, but it is possible that ASL is being used by 500,000 to 2 million people in the U.S, including children of deaf adults (CODAs).
 This line comes from the "shot" series by Peter Cook & Kenneth Lerner (Flying Words), featured in the movie DeAf Jam.

 (28) Ngabi karlu nganurr(i)y(i)nurriying